 The assumption of equal variances (i.e. assumption of homoscedasticity) assumes that different samples have the same variance, even if they came from different populations.
 The assumption is found in many statistical tests, including Analysis of Variance (ANOVA) and Student’s T-Test.
 Other tests, like Welch’s T-Test, don’t require equal variances at all.

 Running a test without checking for equal variances can have a significant impact on your results and may even invalidate them completely.
 How much your results are affected depends on which test you use and how sensitive that test is to unequal variances.
 For example, while a fixed-factor ANOVA test with equal sample sizes is only affected a tiny amount, an ANOVA with unequal sample sizes might give you completely invalid results.

 The assumption of equal variances is also used in linear regression, which assumes that data is homoscedastic.
 In simple terms, if your data is widely spread about (like to cone shape in the heteroscedastic image above), regression isn’t going to work that well.
 For more on this topic, see Assumptions & Conditions for Regression.

 Testing for Homogeneity of Variance

-Two tests that you can run to check your data meets this asssumption are:
+Tests that you can run to check your data meets this assumption include: